Work is love brought to light! Kahlil Gibran

 “Work to keep up with the rhythm of the earth and its soul,

-For to idle means to remain alien to the seasons, to step out of the hall of life that advances majestically and in noble submission to infinity.
+for to be idle means to remain strangers to the seasons, to get out of the procession of life that advances majestically and in noble obedience to infinity.

-But I assure you that, by working, you are putting into action a part of the farthest dream of the earth, which was destined for you when this dream was born.
+but I assure you that by working you are putting into practice a part of the most distant dream of the earth, which was given to you when this dream was born.

-And by staying united in work, you truly love life
+And by remaining united in work, you truly love life

-And loving life through work means that you have been initiated into the innermost mystery of living.
+, and by loving life through work, it means that you have been initiated into the innermost mystery of living.

-But if, in pain, you curse the hour of your birth, and the burden of the flesh feel like a stigma on your forehead, then, I assure you, only sweat will wash away sin from your face.
+But if, in pain, you curse the hour of your birth, and you feel the burden of the flesh as a stigma on your forehead, then, I assure you, only sweat will wash the sin from your face.

-You have been told before that life is only darkness and in your weakness you always repeat the words of the exhausted
+You have been told before that life is only darkness and in your weakness you always repeat the words of those who

-But I tell you that life really is darkness only when it lacks bestowal.
+are weakened.
+But I tell you that life is indeed darkness only when it is devoid of dedication,

-That all bestowal is blind when there is no science,
+That all dedication is blind when there is no science,

-That all science is vain if it lacks work,
+That all science is vain if it is devoid of work,

 That all work is empty without love,

-And when you work with love, you bond with yourself, with each other, and together with the Creator.
+And when you work with love, you bind yourselves to each other, and together to the Creator.

 But what does it mean to work with love?

-It means weaving fabric with threads spun from your soul, as if your girlfriend had to wear it,
+It means to weave the cloth with threads spun from your soul, as if your lover should wear it,

-It means building a house reluctantly, as if your girlfriend should inhabit it,
+It means to build a house reluctantly, as if your lover should inhabit it,

-It means to sow the grains tenderly, and the ears to reap them with joy, as if your beloved had to eat the warm bread,
+It means to sow the grains with tenderness, and the ears of wheat with joy, as if your lover should eat the warm bread,

-It means putting a piece of your soul into everything you do
+It means to put a piece of your

-I have often heard you say, as if you were speaking in your sleep: “He who cuts marble, and who finds in it the very image of his soul, is greater than he who labors on the field,
+I have often heard you say, as if you had spoken in your sleep: “He who cuts marble and finds in it the very image of his soul, is superior to him who toils in the field,

-And the one who catches the rainbow and lays it on the canvas to render the image of man, is higher than the one who tailors sandals for our feet.”
+and he who catches the rainbow and lays it on the canvas to render the image of man, is superior to him who tailors sandals for our feet.”

 Rather, I speak to you, not in sleep, but awake, in broad daylight, that the wind speaks no more melodiously to the old oak than to the most unseen blade of grass.